After Kashmir attack leaves 26 dead, India revokes key treaty, tells Pakistani nationals to leave

 The decisions were taken by India's Cabinet Committee on Security, the country's top defense decision making body headed by the Prime Minister.

+"Terrorism will not go unpunished.
+Every effort will be made to ensure that justice is done.
+The entire nation is firm in this resolve," Modi said Thursday.

-Tuesday's attack in picturesque Pahalgam area of Indian-controlled Kashmir left 26 people dead – 25 of them tourists – and 17 others injured, when suspected militants opened fire on them, according to Indian authorities in the region.
+The brutal attack which took place on Tuesday in the picturesque Pahalgam area of Indian-controlled Kashmir left 26 people dead – 25 of them tourists – and 17 others injured, when suspected militants opened fire on them, according to Indian authorities in the region.
 The majority of the victims were Hindus.

 The brazen attack – one of the worst in Kashmir's history – at one of its most popular tourist spots, dotted with meadows and surrounded by glaciers, has shocked India and been condemned by leaders around the world.